 The EB1C closely resembles the L1A nonimmigrant visa in its basic requirements; therefore many people who qualify for an L1A visa may also qualify for the EB1 green card.

 For the benefit of employers and multinational managers & executives, here we present a comparison of the L1A and EB1C requirements.

 A. L1A And EB1C Requirements – Similarities

-The EB1C employment-based immigrant visa and the L1A nonimmigrant visa for multinational managers and executives have the following requirements:
+Both the EB1C employment-based immigrant visa and the L1A nonimmigrant visa for multinational managers and executives have the following requirements:

-- The U.S. petitioner is a parent, subsidiary, or affiliate of a company in another country;
+- The U.S. petitioner is a parent, subsidiary, or affiliate of a company in another country

-- In the three-year period immediately preceding the filing of the petition, or if the beneficiary is already in the U.S., his or her entry into the United States, the beneficiary must have worked for at least one year overseas with the parent, subsidiary, or affiliated company of the U.S. petitioner.
+- In the three-year period immediately preceding the filing of the petition, or if the beneficiary is already in the U.S., before his or her entry into the United States, the beneficiary must have worked for at least one year overseas with the parent, subsidiary, or affiliated company of the U.S. petitioner.